ben-razor/planet-xtax-evm/README.md

 ![System Architecture](https://raw.githubusercontent.com/ben-razor/planet-xtax-evm/main/assets/images/infographic/mint-overview.png)

-## Properties
+## Evmos Properties

-* This version of Planet XtaX is an alpha version of the **Builder** component
-* As galaxies are built they create environments for games and creative tools to be created on
+* Galaxies create environments for games and creative tools to be built upon

 * Evmos is an open blockchain.
 Anybody will be able to build applications on the created Galaxies
-* Evmos records ownership.
 * Creators can be rewarded when their planets are interacted with in those applications

 Planet XtaX is a completely open system for everybody to interact with with minimum friction.

 It is hoped that this removal of friction and barriers can allow big adoption of the XtaX Universe.

+* The number of possible planets and cells is near limitless.
+There will be many small transactions
+* This compares to the few high value transactions of traditional NFT projects
+* This feature is ideal to take advange of the fee sharing model introduced by Evmos

 ## Future Development

+* Optimisation (Only a few planets can be onscreen at present)
 * Efficiency and stability improvements
 * User and security testing
 * Mainnet alpha release